bhisaac/5eFP/5eFP-SRD.md

 ## Recall

-Once deployed, PCs in a group may recall back to the headquarters (HQ) map room at any time by performing a special 1-minute ritual.
+Once deployed, PCs in a group may recall back to the headquarters (HQ) map room at any time by performing a special ritual that can only be completed outside of an encounter.
 Once one or more PCs complete a recall ritual, all PCs in the group recall simultaneously.
 After 8 hours have elapsed while deployed, any PC not currently located at HQ is automatically recalled.
 A PC may only recall once per game session.

 > For Game Masters: How do the PCs recall?
 >